 My translation of Claudine Jacques’ short story Le Masque has just been published by Volkeno Books, Vanuatu, in a bilingual edition.
-Hold the book one way to read the original French story, then flip it over to the back to read it in English.
+Hold the book one way to read the original French story, then flip it over to read it in English.

 The setting is a fare ofe, a bamboo house in New Caledonian bushland.
 The protagonist sees it as exotic and inspirational, just the impetus she needs to begin her writing career.
 She talks to a tribal mask left behind by a previous tenant, and it responds…